RaulDa/CarND-Traffic-Sign-Classifier-P2/README.md

 |						|												|
 |	Fully connected		|	Inputs 140, outputs 43											|

-I decided to increase the feature maps of both convolutions with regard to the original LeNet.
-For the first layer the number is 8 and for the second layer 20 feature maps.
-Taking as assumption that 6 and 14 worked well for the MNIST data set, a configuration with more feature maps should work better for the sign images, since their features are more complex.
+I decided to increase the feature maps of both convolutions with regard to the original `LeNet`.
+For the first layer the number is `8` and for the second layer `20` feature maps.
+Taking as assumption that `6` and `14` worked well for the `MNIST` data set, a configuration with more feature maps should work better for the sign images, since their features are more complex.

-Finally I added a regularization (dropout) in the layers 3 and 4, with a keep probability of 0.5.
+Finally I added a regularization (dropout) in the layers `3` and `4`, with a keep probability of `0.5`.

 #### 3. Model training